Quantum entanglement recognition: Summary and Discussion

-In the experimental context, the probabilities $p_{ij}$ from Eq.~(\ref{eq:pij}) can only be estimated from a finite number of measurements $M$ onto spin configurations, introducing noise onto the statistical images.
-In Fig.~\ref{Fig.3}(c,d), we have included results for such noisy images where one can see that even with $M=3000$ per rotation the dynamics can be reproduced well.
+In the experimental context, we showed that indeed the network is able to perform accurately in the presence of weak perturbations.
+In addition, the probabilities $p_{ij}$ from Eq.~(\ref{eq:pij}) can only be estimated from a finite number of measurements $M$ onto spin configurations, introducing noise onto the statistical images.
+In Fig.~\ref{Fig.4}(a,b), we have included results for such noisy images where one can see that even with $M=3000$ per rotation the dynamics can be reproduced well, with a mean $|\mu (t)|\lesssim 0.1$ and standard deviation $\sigma (t)\lesssim 0.2$ of the prediction error $\delta E^{\rm ANN}_{\mathcal{N}}(t)$, i.e. within $5-10\%$ of the actual values of $E_{\mathcal{N}}(t)$.
 For the considered $\mathcal{W}=5$ rotations this implies a total number of $15000$ measurements, which is much less compared to a recent experiment on probing Renyi entropies~\cite{2019Brydges}.
 Let us emphasize, however, that we have not attempted to optimize the ANN for the entanglement recognition task at finite $M$, so that further improvements at this front will likely appear in the future.
 This opens the door to the development of machine learning tools that directly enable experimental studies on quantum entanglement in systems beyond the few body context.
 This is all the more important as many phases of strongly correlated quantum matter are characterized by their entanglement content such as in, e.g., quantum spin liquids.